New Year Message |

 Perhaps the innovations of science and technology give us the leisure to do things by ourselves and at our own pace, but in the process of satisfying ourselves we seem to lose the sense of living together and for each other.
 We do not even try to talk things over any more, many of us are so full of self-assertiveness and keep to ourselves, feeding on and cultivating our own limitations for fear of disharmony.

-It is important also for us to see recent developments with neighboring countries not simply as territorial issues to be resolved fairly and rationally, but as the issue of us human beings who are to deal with these issues.
+but as the issue of us human beings who are to deal with these issues.

 At the personal level, how do we learn about ourselves by first seeing the problems of bloated ego in ourselves?
 How do we make our efforts to understand the others and make ourselves understood by them?